Agelaia multipicta: Description

 The queen and worker castes differ significantly in appearance and ovarian development, reflecting their distinct biological functions.
 The non-reproductive workers have reduced ovaries and brown coloration of the middle tibia and face between the antennal insertions.
 Queens have a larger and hairier petiole and gaster and yellow mid tibia and face.

+Distribution

-DistributionA. multipicta is found in Mexico, Argentina, Trinidad and Southern Brazil.
+A. multipicta is found in Mexico, Argentina, Trinidad and Southern Brazil.
 Usually, their nests are observed in forest and rural habitats.
-This may be related to the tendency of A. multipicta to use natural cavities as nest building sites which may be less prevalent in urban areas.A. multipicta is the most abundant wasp species in Matão, in the state of São Paulo, Brazil, a well-preserved area which has little variety of wasp species.
+This may be related to the tendency of A. multipicta to use natural cavities as nest building sites which may be less prevalent in urban areas.

+A. multipicta is the most abundant wasp species in Matão, in the state of São Paulo, Brazil, a well-preserved area which has little variety of wasp species.
 The area is surrounded by citrus crops.
 In a study regarding forest fragmentation there were no strong tendency in A. multipicta habitation regarding habitat type, this is probably due to their generalist nature.